top of page

 What Is a Global Security Operations Center (GSOC)?

 A Global Security Operations Center (GSOC) is a security hub staffed by a dedicated team of analysts who work 24/7 to protect your company’s people, assets, and operations.
 Acting as your organization's security nerve center, the GSOC continuously monitors for global threats and disruptions.
 Its core purpose is to provide continuous situational awareness by integrating real‑time intelligence, security resources, and operational workflows.
-A GSOC operates as a foundational co
+A GSOC operates as a foundational com

 5 min read